whatisnuclear/website/thorium-myths.md

 * [Thorium: a safer nuclear
   power](https://www.csmonitor.com/Environment/Energy-Voices/2014/0328/Thorium-a-safer-nuclear-power)
-This one, focused on China and India's development programs, touches on most of the misconceptions and confuses higher melting point as a safety advantage (only relevant for solid fuel).
+This one, focused on China and India's development programs, touches on most of the myths and confuses higher melting point as a safety advantage (only relevant for solid fuel).
 Whoops!

 * [World's first thorium reactor ready to be built for cheaper, safer nuclear